-At Morwell, six miles from Yallourn, the Commission is developing a second brown coal power and fuel project.
-The new project comprises a large brown coal open cut and a major power station operating in association with a large briquetting plant.
+At Morwell, six miles from Yallourn, the Commission has developed a second brown coal power and briquette undertaking.
+The new undertaking comprises a large brown coal open cut and a major power station operating in association with a large briquetting plant.
 Some of the electricity generated at Morwell is needed to operate the briquette works, but most of the output of the power station is transmitted through Yallourn to metropolitan terminal stations for general supply through the State network.
 The power station began operation at the end of 1958.
 Installed generator capacity, now 110,000 kW, will be increased to 170,000 kW in the 1962-63 financial year.
-Commercial production of briquettes (using brown coal delivered by the Commission's own interconnecting railway from the Yallourn open cut) began in December, 1959.
-The briquette works (completed in September, 1960) have a production capacity of approximately 1,500,000 tons of briquettes a year.
+Commercial production of briquettes began in December, 1959.
+The briquette works (completed in September, 1960) have a production capacity of approximately 1,300,000 tons of briquettes a year.
 The Commission's new Hazelwood Power Station will be located a short distance south of Morwell.
 It will operate on raw brown coal fuel supplied by belt conveyor direct from the Morwell open cut.
 The power station will have a capacity of 1,200,000 kW and will comprise six turbo-generators each of 200,000 kW capacity.
 Hazelwood will be built in stages.
 Contracts have been placed and site work begun for the first two generating units (400,000 kW) and the related boiler plant.
 The first turbo-generator is due to be in service in 1964 and the second in 1965.
 Succeeding units are scheduled to be in service in 1967, 1968, 1970 and 1971.
 Power generated at Hazelwood Power Station will be transmitted at high voltage to Melbourne metropolitan terminal stations for distribution through the State supply network.

 (vii) Hydro Electricity.
-At the Kiewa hydro-electric undertaking, in addition to the two completed stations, totalling 87,600 kW capacity, a third power station of 96,000 kW capacity, already in partial operation at 30th June, 1960, was due for completion in the summer of 1960-61.
+At the Kiewa hydro-electric undertaking, in addition to the two existing stations, totalling 87,600 kW capacity, a third power station of 96,000 kW capacity was completed in December, 1960.
+The total installed capacity of the completed undertaking is 183,600 kW.